JUSTICE

 Broker Remarks and History

-JUSTICE (built as JEM) is one of the largest of the express commuter yachts and was built originally for the personal use of Jeremiah Milbank in 1930 for travel between his home in Greenwich, CT and the NYYC docks in lower Manhattan.
+JUSTICE (built as JEM) is one of the largest of the express commuter yachts and was built originally for the personal use of Jeremiah Milbank in 1930 for travel between his home in Greenwich, CT, and the NYYC docks in lower Manhattan.
 She was designed by the respected marine architect John H. Wells of New York and built by Consolidated Shipbuilding in Morris Heights, NY.
 Her original cost in 1930 was $82,000.

 The vessel was built on white oak frames with inner planking of ½” white Cedar and outer planking of 5/8” Honduran mahogany.
 The decks, now teak, replaced the original virgin white pine.
-The yacht has an overall length of 75’ 6”, a 13’ beam and a draft of 4’.
+The yacht has an overall length of 75’ 6”, a 13’ beam, and a draft of 4’.
 All her fastenings are copper and brass.

 Originally powered by two 500hp Winton gasoline engines, JUSTICE underwent several upgrades over the years.
-In 1947, she transitioned to a pair of Gray Marine diesels, followed by General Motors 6110’s in 1952.
+In 1947, she transitioned to a pair of Gray Marine diesels, followed by General Motors 6110s in 1952.
 In 1998, 800hp Caterpillar diesels were installed, later replaced in 2009 by her current 825hp IVECO engines.

 During World War II, JEM served as US Navy Patrol Boat Q67, earning three brass chevrons on her cabin side.
 Her exceptional speed made her adept at patrolling for submarines.

 JUSTICE has had an eventful history transitioning from a commuter yacht to a cruising vessel under six owners since 1930.
 The Milbank estate sold JEM in 1972 to George Lauder, who renamed her JESSICA.
-In 1985, Ted Valpey Jr. of New Hampshire became the owner until 1997 when she was sold and acquired by Arthur J. Halleran Jr., who reverted to the name JEM.
+In 1985, Ted Valpey Jr. of New Hampshire became the owner until 1997 when she was sold and acquired by Arthur J. Halleran Jr., who reverted to the name, JEM.
 José “Pepe” Fanjul purchased her in 2003, renaming her AZUCAR before her latest ownership change in 2005.

-JUSTICE is a premier example of American yachting pedigree.
+JUSTICE is a premier example of an American yachting pedigree.
 Rare and distinctive, she embodies the essence of a true gentleman's yacht in every aspect.